Passivity-based control of underactuated mechanical systems with Coulomb friction: Application to earthquake prevention: Underactuated Mechanical System with Coulomb Friction

-This new shifted system is practically the same as \eqref{eq:original} except for the new term $F_s^*$ in the friction function $F_r(x_1,x_2,x_3,p,t)$.
-This term represents the stored potential energy in the system at equilibrium due to the viscoelastic forces and the translation of the states, \textit{i.e.}, $\bar{F}_e(u^*,0)=-\bar{K}u^*=F_s^*$.
-If this stored energy can not be counteracted by the friction, the system will move abruptly (instability).
-The prevention of such fast slip behaviour is the main objective in this work.
+The shifted system has the same form with \eqref{eq:original} except for the new term $F_s^*$ in the friction term $F_r(x_1,x_2,x_3,p,t)$.
+This term represents a destabilizing force due to viscoelasticity and the associated to it stored potential energy of the system, \textit{i.e.}, ${F}_e^{or}(u^*,0)=-{K}^{or}u^*=F_s^*$.
+From the energetic point of view, if this stored energy can not be counteracted by the friction, the system will move abruptly and a part of its stored energy will be suddenly released (instability behaviour).
+The prevention of such fast-slip behaviour is the main objective in this work.